AlAbbas-cloud/wifi-wep-wpa-cracking-lab/README.md

 ## Project Overview

+This project demonstrates how wireless networks can be safely tested in a controlled lab environment using **Kali Linux**, **Wifite**, and a **WiFi‑Emulator**.
+The goal is to understand how attackers exploit weak Wi‑Fi configurations — and how defenders can harden networks against these threats.

-This lab demonstrates:
+The lab covers:

-- Cracking **WEP** using Wifite
+- Cracking **WEP** using automated packet capture and IV analysis
-- Capturing and attacking **WPA handshakes**
+- Capturing and analysing **WPA handshakes**
-- Using **wifi‑emulator** to create virtual APs and clients
+- Using **wifi‑emulator** to create virtual access points and clients
-- Understanding wireless encryption weaknesses
-- Applying defensive best practices for WLAN security
+- Performing deauthentication attacks to trigger reconnection events
+- Documenting findings, results, and defensive recommendations

-This project forms part of my cybersecurity learning pathway and supports my SOC and network security development.
+This project forms part of my practical cybersecurity learning pathway, supporting my development in **SOC analysis**, **network security**, and **hands‑on offensive/defensive techniques**.

 ---